BattletechModders/LootMagnet/README.md

 | 4 | 0 | 0 | 1,800,000 | 2,700,000 | 16,200,000 |
 | 5 | 0 | 0 | 2,400,000 | 3,600,000 | 21,600,000 |

+### Blacklist

+Some items are too powerful or rare for employers to offer multiples.
+To mark any items as being ineligible for rollup, add them to the **RollupBlacklist** array in *mod.json*.

 ## Salvage Holdback

 Mercenaries are contract workers.
 Even friendly employers hesitate when they notice LosTech or rare Battlemechs being carted off the field by a temporary 'friend'.
 Hidden clauses and fine print are the weapons Inner Sphere lawyers use to **hold back** items they desperately desire.
 In lore, this was very common when salvage included Star League or Clan technology.